 Most definitely worth the experience.
 However, while you’re there or just anywhere in Paris just be mindful of pickpockets as there is quite a lot of them around and they prey on vulnerable tourists.

 Trocadero is another free activity and landmark you might like to wander around and just relax with an amazing view of Paris and the Eiffel Tower.

 The Trocadero is the landmark of the Palais de Chaillot which is another free site of Paris, France located in the 16th arrondissement just across the Seine from the Eiffel Tower.

 This landmark is also the name of the 1878 palace that was demolished in 1937 for them to make way for the Palais de Chaillot.
 Where you see the hill of the Trocadero was a former village, the hill of Chaillot.

 If you have enough time, you might want to head over to Square Rapp and Avenue Rapp located at 7th arrondissement.

 It’s a residential area with a few cafes, restaurants, and shops away from the hustle and bustle.

 In this area, you’ll also find some amazing views of the Eiffel Tower surrounded by Haussmanian architecture in style and some beautiful art nouveau buildings.
 Perfect for taking photos as your backdrop.

-While you’re in the area, you can’t miss out stepping on to the Pont Alexandre III bridge.
-It’s a short walk from Square Rapp, Avenue Rapp or Trocadero if you decide to head over there.
+While you’re in the area, you can’t miss out stepping on onto the Pont Alexandre III bridge.
+It’s a short walk from Square Rapp, Avenue Rapp, or Trocadero if you decide to head over there.